 Discrete Status Bit: The discrete status bit is accessed by referencing the associated CT memory location.
-It will be on if the value is equal to or greater than the preset value.
-For example, the discrete status bit for Counter 2 would be CT2.
+Operating as a "counter done bit" it will be on if the value is equal to or greater than the preset value.
+For example the discrete status bit for counter 2 would be CT2.